Wolverine971/9takes/src/blog/people/politicians/Barack-Obama.md

 <p class="firstLetter">Could <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://en.wikipedia.org/wiki/Barack_Obama">Barack Obama</a>, the 44th president of the United States, be a Type 9 on the Enneagram?</p>

-> **Disclaimer** This analysis of Barack Obama's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Barack Obama.
+> **Disclaimer** This analysis of Barack Obama's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Barack Obama.

 <div
   style="display: flex;